|Position||Name||Number||Height||Weight||Date of Birth||School|

 |Center||Mejri, Salah||50||2,18 m||107 kg||15.06.1986||Tunisia|

 Where melancholy, perhaps even grief, should be spreading, the Mavericks exude confidence and enthusiasm.
-Dennis Smith Jr. already showed a small preview of Dallas' bright future last season.
-But now with rookie sensation and boy wonder Luka Dončić on board the Mavericks have no time to waste.
-The playoffs are blatantly targeted and young backcourt axis of Smith and Dončić will set the pace.
+Rookie sensation and boy wonder Luka Dončić is surpassing even the loftiest expectations.
+The playoffs are in the crosshairs and Dončić, already one of the best young players in the league, will set the pace.

 Nowitzki, who is still good enough for a few threes and one-legged-fadeaways, will gladly accept the new division of forces under Dončić.
 "He is already better than I was at 19," says Dirk.
 Great praise from a great player who knows when it's time to make way for the future.
 Respect.

-Finding a suitable successor to Dirk Nowitzki is actually close to impossible.
+Finding a suitable successor to Dirk Nowitzki is almost impossible.
 To do it before Nowitzki hangs up his sneakers and have a fluid transition with no downtime is a miracle.
 Luka Dončić seems to be this miracle.

-If you believe first reports from training camp, Dončić is already the best player on the team.
+Dončić in his rookie season is already the best player on the team.
 The reigning EuroLeague Champion, MVP and EL Final Four MVP embodies everything modern basketball stands for.
 His versatility allows him to play any position from 1 to 3, both offensive and defensive.
 He is fast, his basketball IQ is off the charts and he excels as a playmaker and experienced team leader.

-Here we put everything together a real Thunder fan needs.
+Here we put everything together a real Mavericks fan needs.
 From official jersey and shorts, to fan t-shirts and socks.
 Get yours!